bollwyvl/fragile/README.md

 Flask that lets me use Jinja templates and python for sysadmin tasks as a build system for an optimized web app.

+This repo will maintain the development process: code, build, test, documentation and design.
+A separate effort, providing feature input to this one, is described in the [Roadmap][#roadmap].

 ## Contributing
 Let's make this awesomer!